bracke/AdaReferenceCard/README.md

 - Fixing spelling mistakes.
 - Improvements to the LaTeX code.
 - Translations.
-- Improving the projects GitHub setup
+- Improving the projects GitHub setup.
-- Improving this readme
+- Improving this readme.